aminghafari1/fmri_preprocessing/README.md

 SynthStrip (used for functional brain extraction; script uses a singularity wrapper/binary)

 OS

-*Processing tools were selected based on performance and output quality.
-Commented alternatives are provided for several steps, enabling flexibility in software requirements.*

 **Tested on:** Linux (recommended). macOS may work but is less common for FSL/AFNI/ANTs pipelines.